24002208/Advanced-C-Lab-Manual/module 8.md

 Result:
 Thus, the program is verified successfully

-**EXP NO:9 C PROGRAM PRINT A PATTERN OF NUMBERS FROM 1 TO N AS SHOWN BELOW.**
+## EXP NO:9 C PROGRAM PRINT A PATTERN OF NUMBERS FROM 1 TO N AS
+SHOWN BELOW

 Aim:
 To write a C program to print a pattern of numbers from 1 to n as shown below.

 Algorithm:
 1. Start
 2. Declare integer variables n, i, j, min